MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/operator-orientation.md

 ---
 author: Mamaylya
-description: Overview of operating a guide in Dynamics 365 Guides ms.author: mamaylya ms.date: 01/28/2020 ms.service: crm-online
+description: Learn how to operate a guide in Dynamics 365 Guides using the HoloLens app. ms.author: mamaylya ms.date: 01/28/2020 ms.service: crm-online ms.topic: article
-ms.topic: article
-title: Overview of operating a guide in Dynamics 365 Guides ms.reviewer: v-brycho
+title: Operate a guide in Dynamics 365 Guides ms.reviewer: v-brycho
 ---

-## Get oriented with the Step card
+# Operate a guide in Dynamics 365 Guides

-When you open a guide, you’ll see the Step card, which is the hub of everything you do in a guide.
+When you open a guide as an operator with the Dynamics 365 Guides HoloLens app, you’ll see the Step card, which is the hub of everything you do in a guide.
 The Step card  provides the instructions that you follow to complete a task.
 It also includes the two buttons that you use to navigate through a guide—the **Next Step** and **Go Back** buttons.
 As you go through the steps in a task, the Step card follows you on [!include[pn-hololens](../includes/pn-hololens.md)] to keep your instructions where you need them.

 ![Step card with Next Step and Go Back buttons](media/pin.PNG "Step card with Next Step and Go Back buttons")

+## Get oriented with the Step card

 In addition to the **Next Step** and **Go Back** buttons, the Step card includes a number of different buttons and UI elements to help you take various actions.